-The first one, ‘The Carer’s Handbook’, written by Jane Matthews, an ex carer, is comprehensive and straightforward, offering good advice chunked into relevant sections.
-Good if you want one book to refer to, to help you navigate through the landscape of caring officialdom.
-You would need to check websites for current local and national policies, but that would apply to all these books.
+‘The Carer’s Handbook‘ by Jane Matthews an ex carer, is comprehensive and straightforward.
+Good advice is chunked into relevant sections.
+Useful if you want a book to help you navigate through the landscape of caring officialdom.
+You’ll need to double-check websites for current local and national policies, but that would apply to all these books.

-The prose in ‘The Selfish Pig’s Guide to Caring’ is warm and informal, though I really struggled with calling Marj a ‘piglet’, even if I can relate to the ‘selfish pig’.
-Perhaps I need to loosen up.
-What Hugh Marriott (himself a carer) does do very well in this book is address topics that may be uncomfortable to voice ‘carer to non carer’ i.e. feelings that might make you appear selfish (God forbid!).
-The compassion and empathy in the chapter for young carers particularly moved me to tears.
+In ‘The Selfish Pig’s Guide to Caring‘ the prose is warm and informal.
+I struggle with calling Marj a ‘piglet’, even if I can relate to the term ‘selfish pig’ myself.
+Perhaps I need to loosen up a bit.
+What Hugh Marriott (another carer) does well in this book is address topics that can feel uncomfortable to voice ‘carer to non-carer’.
+I appreciated his take on the feelings that can surface, that make you feel selfish.
+I was moved to tears by the compassion and empathy in his chapter for young carers.

-There are smaller booklets available too, for example the two shown here, which give advice on caring for people with Dementia.
-They are a quick read, ideal for time starved carers and there’ll always be something useful to learn.
-I now know more about the different types of Dementia and how to adjust Marj’s physical and emotional environment to make her more comfortable.
+Dementia specific caring advice came in two smaller booklets.
+They’re a quick read, ideal for time-starved carers and always something useful inside.
+I now know more about the different types of dementia and how to adjust Marj’s physical and emotional environment to make her more comfortable.